 So which area should I buy property in Berlin?

-That depends on your preferences.
+The best area to buy property in Berlin depends on your preferences.
 But rest assured, this is such a fantastic city, there is an exhaustive list of awesome places to live.
 Let’s take a look at the options you have.

 Berlin neighbourhoods for upscale, city-living